OlivierLD/raspberry-coffee/NMEA-multiplexer/casestudy.md

 ## AIS
 See [this document](https://github.com/OlivierLD/raspberry-coffee/tree/master/Project-Trunk/dAISy).

 It is also easy to setup the `dAISy HAT` on a Raspberry Pi.
-I've used a Raspberry Pi A+, it has the same size as a HAT.
+I've used a Raspberry Pi A+, it has the same size as the HAT.
 I run an `NMEA-Multiplexer` with a configuration file like this:
 ```yaml
 name: "With AIS, and a REST forwarder"